Financial-Times/origami/README.md

 become 'noops' which are compiled out of your code by modern javascript engines.

-`oErrors.log(message)`  - Creates a 'log' level message, semantically equivalent to `console.log` `oErrors.warn(message)` - Creates a 'warn' level message, semantically equivalent to `console.warn`
+`oErrors.log(message)`   - Creates a 'log' level message, semantically equivalent to `console.log` `oErrors.warn(message)`  - Creates a 'warn' level message, semantically equivalent to `console.warn` `oErrors.error(message)` - Creates a 'error' level message, semantically equivalent to `console.error`

 ## Events

-Events are primarily useful for components.
+Events are primarily useful for reporting errors from components.
+If a component fires an `oErrors.log` event, if `o-errors` is configured the error can be reported.

 ### `oErrors.log`